|

 diving enthusiast.
 Inside she comprises a very spacious air

-with six comfortable, twin berth, air conditioned cabins with
+together with six comfortable, twin berth, air conditioned

-en suite showers and toilets for the passengers.
-There is a
+cabins with en suite showers and toilets for the passengers.

-large sun deck on top and the aft diving deck is laid out for
+There is a large sun deck on top and the aft diving deck is

-headed south towards the Sudanese border for the first half
+south towards the Sudanese border for the first half of the

-of the trip to dive the various reefs that make up St. Johns
+trip to dive the various reefs that make up St. Johns Reef

 John